Lietreum/Lietreum/README.md

 # 👋 Hi there, I'm Lietreum!

 Welcome to my little corner of GitHub.
-I'm passionate about technology, coding, and always eager to learn new things.
-Here's a bit about me:

 ## 🔭 What I'm Working On
 - **Repository:** [life-in-weeks](https://github.com/Lietreum/life-in-weeks) - A map of my life, where each week I've been alive is a little box.